Coast Guard Veteran Jack Hamlin Saw Things 'You Wouldn't Forget' on D-Day

 “Be nothing, but just be a lifeguard,” he said.
 “We were not there to destroy anybody, to kill anybody.
 We were there just to do rescue operations and that’s what we did.

-“We went in with the landing barges,” he said while standing in a pasture in Carentan, Normandy, France, in the midst of festivities marking the 70th anniversary of D-Day.
+“We went in with the landing barges,” he said while standing in a pasture in Carentan, Normandy, France, in the midst of festivities marking the 70th anniversary of D-Day in 2014.
 “We stayed out of their way, but we went with them in case. … We’d get as many as we could out of the water … and take all we could back to the hospital ships.”

 Then they’d do it all over again, but Hamlin’s cutter only made two trips with injured aboard.